mjordan/riprap/resources/filesystemexample/README.md

 ### postcheck

-For each resource Riprap checks, the `app:riprap:plugin:postcheck:sayhi` says "Hello".
+For each resource Riprap checks, the `app:riprap:plugin:postcheck:sayhi` writes an entry to the log that says "Resource [...] says Hello!".
 Not very exiting but friendly!

 ## Running the plugins